 There are just so many ways that product bundles can enhance your business.

-Think of all the possibilities that come into view when you stop seeing your products as singular items, and as potential to work together in unison.
+But going back to the basics — what will kitting ultimately bring you?
+It allows you to bring excitement to your customers but will also give you a fresh perspective on your product lines.
+Think of all the possibilities that come into view when you stop seeing your products as singular items and as the potential to work together in unison.

-Which is why it’s also important to have the tools with which you can make this process as visible and smooth as possible.
+Which is why it’s also important to have the tools with which you can make this production process as visible and smooth as possible.

 It’s all there right in front of you.

+You know which materials or final products are available for each kitting bundle.
+It works by allowing you to create products made up of other products to create a single, unified SKU.
 The components of each bundle will be kept track of in real-time so you can make sure that your kitting packages are always available for demand.